Provide an uncaught exception handler

 <P>By default, a Swing app will handle uncaught exceptions simply by

 printing a stack trace to {@link System#err}.
-However, the end user sees
+However, the end user will

 simple error message in a modal dialog.
 (The dialog's owner is the